✓ Reviewed against PDSA, Blue Cross & Animal PoisonLine guidance · Last reviewed: 2026-06

 The full picture

 Leek and potato soup is a classic British soup and a common source of accidental dog poisoning.
 Leeks belong to the Allium family — the same plant family as onions, garlic, shallots, and chives — and they share the same toxicity to dogs.
-The toxic compounds (organosulfur thiosulphates) cause oxidative damage to red blood cells, leading to haemolytic anaemia.
+The toxic compounds cause oxidative damage to red blood cells, leading to haemolytic anaemia.

 The problem with leek and potato soup specifically is that it's puréed — the leeks are blended into a smooth liquid that disguises both the smell and the texture.
 Dogs that wouldn't touch a whole leek will happily lap up creamy leek and potato soup.

 Most recipes also include onion or garlic in addition to the leeks, compounding the allium load.
-And the cream and butter add an extra GI upset risk on top of the toxicity.

 If your dog has already eaten leek and potato soup